sindre-gangeskar/ludonium/README.md

 # What is Ludonium?
 Ludonium is an application that takes in donated game keys from discord members of a server, and initiates a giveaway back to the same discord server community.

-It prevents bot scraping and members of the community from also ghosting the user whom has given away the key.
+It prevents bot scraping and members of the community from also ghosting the user who gave away the key.
 (**Showing of appreciation is always nice to see**)

 ## How does it work?